 BA, Spelman College, 1996

 Renee M. Johnson, PhD, MPH is an Associate Professor in the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health.
 Her research addresses the health of adolescents and emerging adults, with a focus on substance use and violence.
 Much of this work involves marginalized populations including people of color, LGBT youth, trauma-exposed youth, immigrants, and youth in low-income, urban areas.
 Her current work examines marijuana use among adolescents and emerging adults.

 Honors and Awards

-2010 National Institute on Drug Abuse Travel Award, to attend the Early Career Poster Session at the Annual Meeting of the American Psychological Association
+2010 National Institute on Drug Abuse Travel Award, Annual Meeting of the American Psychological Association